nfrederick023/react-hook-checkbox/README.md

 ## Q: How can I say thanks?

-I don't have a Pateron or anything.
 Feel free to send me an email: nfrederick023@gmail.com

-## Q: Who is using `react-hook-checkbox`?

-[...]

-Using react-hook-checkbox in your project and want your app here?
-[Raise a PR](https://github.com/nfrederick023/react-hook-checkbox/pulls)!